 Scott Shinbara, percussion

 Shinbara holds a Bachelor of Music from The University of Nebraska at Omaha and a Masters of Music and a D.M.A. in Music Performance from the University of Arizona.
-Currently, Shinbara holds the position of Coordinator of Percussion Studies and Instructor of Ethnomusicology at The University of Nebraska at Omaha.
-In addition to teaching private percussion lessons, Shinbara teaches courses in non-western music, research methods, directs the UNO Percussion ensemble, and created UNO’s brand new entertainment drumline “The Herd.”
-He serves as the current Nebraska Percussive Arts Society President.
+Currently, Shinbara holds the position of Coordinator of Percussion Studies and Lecturer of Ethnomusicology at The University of Nebraska at Omaha.
+In addition to teaching private percussion lessons, Shinbara teaches courses in non-western music, directs the UNO Percussion ensemble, and created UNO’s entertainment drumline “The Herd.”

 In his spare time he likes to attempt things such as woodworking, cooking, and 90’s cover bands, all with varying degrees of success.
-Among his hero’s are Bjork, Ron Swanson, and Jeffery Lebowski.
+His newest endeavor is running slowly and painfully for long distances.